munificent/magpie/doc/site/markdown/expressions/variables.md

 ## Defining Variables

-Variables in Magpie must be explicitly declared.
-This avoids a lot of annoying issues that can crop up with typos in names and unintended variable scope without adding too much overhead.
-Variables are created using `var`:
+You can define a new variable in Magpie using the `var` keyword, like so:

     :::magpie
     var a = 1 + 2

 This creates a new variable `a` in the current scope and initializes it with the result of the expression following the `=`.
-A variable definition expression returns the defined value:
+Like everything, a variable definition is an expression in Magpie.
+It evaluates to the initialized value:

     :::magpie
     print(var a = "hi") // prints "hi"

-### Initialization

-You cannot declare a variable in Magpie without initializing it to a value.
-This helps avoid errors from forgetting to initialize a variable.
-Because Magpie doesn't have statements, this is less of a limitation than it might be in other languages.
-Where in C, you might do:

-    :::c
-    int i;
-    if (something || other) {
-      i = 1;
-    } else if (another) {
-      if (also) {
-        i = 2;
-      } else {
-        i = 3;
-      }
-    } else {
-      i = 4;
-    }

-In Magpie, you can do:
+## Accessing Variables

+Once a variable has been defined, it can be accessed by name as you would expect.
+It is an error to attempt to access a variable whose name doesn't exist.

+<p class="future">Currently, this is a runtime error.
+Eventually, it will be a static error reported before the module begins executing.</p>

+## Patterns

+In our previous examples, the part between `var` and the `=` has always been a simple name, but what you're seeing there is actually a [pattern](../patterns.html).
+That means any pattern is allowed in a declaration.
+A simple case is what other languages call "multiple assignment":

     :::magpie
-    var i = if something or other then 1 else if another then
-                if also then 2 else 3
-            else 4
+    var x, y = 1, 2
+    print(x + ", " + y) // 1, 2

+Here, the record pattern `x, y` is used to destructure the record `1, 2`, pulling out the fields into separate variables.
+More complex nested records also work.

+    :::magpie
+    var coloredPoint = (position: (2, 3), color: "red")
+    var position: (x, y), color: c = coloredPoint print(x + ", " + y + " " + c) // 2, 3 red

+Here we're destructuring a nested record in the same way.
+Patterns that test values are supported as well.

+    :::magpie
+    var good is String = "a string" var bad is String = 123

+The first line of this will execute without a problem, but the second line will throw a `NoMatchError` because `123` is not a string.

-### Scope
+## Scope

-Variables in Magpie have true block scope: the exist from the point they are defined until the end of the [block](blocks.html) in which they are defined.
+Variables in Magpie have true block scope: they exist from the point they are defined until the end of the [block](blocks.html) where that definition appears.

     :::magpie
     do